 - ODB-1 testing equipment, connections and software

 - Fuel pump

 - EGR valve, gaskets, and more…

-I would like to note that according to Dave’s Auto Service, all of these components and the things that I had done to try to make the engine run right… were done within spec and had little or nothing to do with the actual “internal failure” problem.
-Not too shabby for an amateur.
+I would like to note that according to Dave’s Auto Service, all of the components and things that I had done to try to make the engine run right… were done within spec and had little or nothing to do with the actual “internal failure” problem.
+Not too shabby for an amateur!

-I also would like to point out that I had to buy a car to use while my truck was laid up in the shop during the warranty process.
-Now that I have my truck back, I am hoping to sell that car… and hoping not to lose too much $$ on it.
+I also would like to point out that I had to buy a car to use while my truck was laid up in the shop during the warranty process (4 months).
+Now that I have my truck back, I was able to sell the car without losing any $$ on it.
+So, that helps!

-So far, I have to say that overall Blueprint Engines has come through for me in this warranty process and has “made it right.”
-Your product now meets or exceeds the advertised descriptions and my expectations based on all the available research and brand reputation.
-It’s unfortunate what we all had to go through to get here, but I am happy that BP didn’t drop the ball and leave me hanging.
+I have to say that overall Blueprint Engines has come through for me in this warranty process and has “made it right.”
+The BP 383 Stroker product now meets or exceeds the advertised descriptions and my expectations based on all the available research and BP’s brand reputation.
+It’s unfortunate what we had to go through to get here, but I am happy that BP didn’t drop the ball and leave me hanging.